 Every six months, as part of a mandatory meeting, the fellow will meet privately with the Program Director to discuss recent evaluations, progress, deficiencies, accomplishments, and problems.
-The fellow's Individual Learning Plan and in-progress personal statement (see Addendum for template) will be reviewed and revised as needed.
+The fellow's Individual Learning Plan will be reviewed and revised as needed.
 Both immediate and longer-term professional goals for the fellow will be reviewed and discussed.
 Fellow wellness and coping strategies will also be discussed.
 The Program Director will provide fellow with resources as needed.
 More frequent meetings may be requested by the fellow.
 While the value of these evaluations is stressed, the process should be completed in a non-threatening manner.